 What if the issue on the computer is something you can fix?
 Yes, with a little know-how, you can easily fix some of the common Windows 10 Operating System problems.

 In Windows 10, the F8 key does not work that well anymore because Windows boots too fast.
-While you can still be lucky and enter the Safe Mode on a Windows 10 machine by hammering on the key, chances are not too good.
+While you can still be lucky and enter the Safe Mode on a Windows 10 machine by hammering on the key, chances are not too good as you have a fraction of a second to get it right.

 Here are different ways to boot into Safe Mode on your Windows 10 PC.